cwarden45/RNAseq_templates/Splicing_Workflow/README.md

 ### Order to Run Scripts ###

-0) It is recommended that you filter the GENCODE .gtf file to match the gene annotation set using `filter_gtf.py`, which also creates gene info file (which is not identical to what is created from .fasta file in transcriptome workflow)
+0) It is recommended that you filter the GENCODE .gtf file to match the gene annotation set using `filter_gtf.py`, which also creates the necessary gene info file (which is not identical to what is created from .fasta file in transcriptome workflow)

 1) `se_alignment.py` or `cluster_se_alignment.py` (from [TopHat_Workflow](https://github.com/cwardn45/RNAseq_templates/tree/master/TopHat_Workflow))